 With more than 370 million native English speakers walking around the planet, it stands to reason that the way we communicate will likely differ.
 But why?
-Isn’t English, English no matter where you go?
-Ok, time for another saying,
+English, is “English” no matter where you go, right?
+Wrong.

 Just like humans have migrated, immigrated, traveled, and settled in different parts of the world, so have our many languages.
 Over time and distance, what was once one way of speaking, became quite another, and another, and another.
 Yes, the language foundations might still be the same, but the languages themselves have evolved along with their users because languages are alive – they live and breathe within us all.